openhab/openhab-addons/addons/binding/org.openhab.binding.systeminfo/README.md

    * **interval_high** - refresh interval in seconds for channels with 'High' priority configuration.
 Default value is 1 s.
    * **interval_medium** - refresh interval in seconds for channels with 'Medium' priority configuration.
 Default value is 60s.

-That means that by default configuration, channels with priority set to 'High' are updated every second, channels with priority set to 'Medium' - every minute, channels with priority set to 'Low' only at initializing.
+That means that by default configuration, channels with priority set to 'High' are updated every second, channels with priority set to 'Medium' - every minute, channels with priority set to 'Low' only at initializing or at Refresh command.

 ## Channels